riboviz/example-datasets/README.md

     -g data/yeast_CDS_w_250utrs.gff3
 ```

-You can submit files with non-ATG start codons or in-frame stops if you have good reason to do so, `check_fasta_gff.py` is a diagnostic not a prescription.
+You can submit files with non-ATG start codons or in-frame stops if you have good reason to do so, e.g. coding sequences with frameshifts.
+The script `check_fasta_gff.py` is a diagnostic not a prescription, that is useful at catching problems such as off-by-one errors, or reverse-complement sequences instead of positive-strand transcripts.
+Full documentation is in the script itself.

-We are currently working on improving specification and testing for annotation files, see [#riboviz174](https://github.com/riboviz/riboviz/issues/74).

 ## contaminant files